Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Introduction

 In this work, we extensively study the transferability of LMAs to more realistic sequential task compositions.
-We first design a new controlled test bed, called \compwob{}, with 50 compositional tasks by combining a set of base tasks based on their difficulty~(\autoref{fig:compositional_miniwob}).
+We first design a new controlled test bed, called \compwob{}, with 50 compositional tasks by combining a set of base tasks based on their difficulty~(\autoref{fig:compositional_miniwob}, right). \compwob{} works as a \textit{hold-out} test environment accompanying with MiniWoB as a train environment~(\autoref{fig:compositional_miniwob}, left).
 Each compositional task is implemented from 2 to 8 base tasks in a single-page or multi-page environment with instructions linked together using simple connectors such as ``and then''.
 Only providing the knowledge about base tasks, we investigate the generalization performance of existing SoTA prompted LMAs~\citep{kim2023rci,sun2023adaplanner,zheng2023synapse} with planning, self-improvement, program synthesis, and structured prompts that are supported by \texttt{gpt-3.5-turbo} and \texttt{gpt-4}.
 Our findings indicate that their performance drops significantly, from 94.0\% success on base tasks to 24.9\% success on compositional tasks.
 In contrast, small-scale LMAs finetuned only on base tasks and zero-shot-transferred to compositional settings (i.e. transferred LMAs), deal with unknown task compositionality better, achieving 54.8\% success rate on average.
-By rebalancing the data distribution, we train a new model, HTML-T5++, that achieves human-level performance on MiniWob and performs the best among all the LMAs on compositional tasks.
-We further show that LMAs struggle to handle complex instruction compositions permuting the order of sub-instructions, where prompted agents are more robust to the difference in the order of compositions compared to transferred agents (6.9\% vs 23.8\% drop in performance).
+By rebalancing the data distribution, we train a new model, HTML-T5++, that achieves human-level performance on MiniWoB and performs the best among all the LMAs on compositional tasks.
+In contrast, small-scale LMAs finetuned only on base tasks and zero-shot-transferred to compositional settings (i.e. transferred LMAs), deal with unknown task compositionality better, achieving 54.8\% success rate on average.
+By rebalancing the data distribution, we also train a new model, HTML-T5++, that achieves human-level performance on MiniWoB and performs the best among all the LMAs on compositional tasks.
+We further point out that LMAs struggle to handle complex instruction compositions permuting the order of sub-instructions, where prompted agents are more robust to the difference in the order of compositions compared to transferred agents (6.9\% vs 23.8\% drop in performance).
 Finally, we illustrate that instruction length and observation complexity are useful indicators of compositional task performance.